 Located on the Bukit Peninsula, Dreamland Beach is one of the most beautiful and secluded beaches in Bali.
 Now officially part of the Pecatu Indah Resort complex, it is often referred to as "New Kuta Beach" due to its growing popularity and world-class amenities, including the nearby New Kuta Golf Course.
-Once a hidden gem that was only known by a few surfers and locals, now evolved into a more developed resort vibe, the beach maintains its wild beauty with:
+Once a hidden gem that was only known by a few surfers and locals, now evolved into a more developed resort vibe, the beach maintains its wild beauty with the following:

 It is very near to the famous Uluwatu Temple, and If you are planning to visit Uluwatu Temple, your Bali itinerary can’t miss this beach.